numericalalgorithmsgroup/NAGPythonExamples/README.md

 ### Installing Jupyter notebook
-To install Jupyter, launch a terminal and activate the virtual environment used to install the NAG Library for Python
+To install Jupyter, launch a terminal and activate the virtual environment used to install the *n*AG Library for Python
 ```{bash}
 guest@nag-37:~$ . nag3/bin/activate
 (nag3) guest@nag-37:~$ pip install notebook matplotlib